-- Master fundamental skills in at least one of the broad subject areas represented in the Department of Zoology.
+- Master fundamental skills in at least one of the broad subject areas represented in the Department of Integrative Biology.

-- Students will demonstrate understanding of major current and past theories, research findings, and methodologies and techniques in their area of concentration.
+- Demonstrate understanding of major current and past theories, research findings, and methodologies and techniques in their area of concentration.

-- Students will develop critical thinking skills.
-They will retrieve and examine scientific literature, evaluate evidence for and against hypotheses, identify knowledge gaps, strengths and weaknesses in existing literature, synthesize knowledge, and develop conclusions.
+- Develop critical thinking skills.
+Retrieve and examine scientific literature, evaluate evidence for and against hypotheses, identify knowledge gaps, strengths and weaknesses in existing literature, synthesize knowledge, and develop conclusions.

-- Students will complete an original research project in one of the broad subject areas represented in the Department of Zoology.
+- Complete an original research project in one of the broad subject areas represented in the Department of Integrative Biology.

-- Students will retrieve, evaluate, and interpret professional scientific literature and use this information to select and/or use the most appropriate methods for their own research project.
+- Retrieve, evaluate, and interpret professional scientific literature and use this information to select and/or use the most appropriate methods for their own research project.

-- Students will conduct research, analyze, and interpret resulting data.
-Students will prepare a thesis or research report describing their research project.
+- Conduct research, analyze, and interpret resulting data.
+Prepare a thesis or research report describing their research project.

 - Effectively communicate in writing and orally.

-- Students will write a clear and concise research report.
+- Write a clear and concise research report.

-- Students will present research articulately and informatively.
-Students will have opportunities to engage in public outreach and education.
+- Present research articulately and informatively.
+Have opportunities to engage in public outreach and education.

-- Students will be trained to use scientific rigor when designing experiments, collecting and analyzing data, interpreting and reporting results.
+- Trained to use scientific rigor when designing experiments, collecting and analyzing data, interpreting and reporting results.

-- Students will know and adhere to laws, regulations, needed permits and licenses, occupational health and safety standards.
+- Know and adhere to laws, regulations, needed permits and licenses, occupational health and safety standards.

-- Students will be provided with diverse training that will prepare them for a range of flexible and sustainable careers (e.g., academia, industry, government, science policy and administration, science commerce, science writing, law, and science education and outreach at all levels).
+- Provided with diverse training that will prepare them for a range of flexible and sustainable careers (e.g., academia, industry, government, science policy and administration, science commerce, science writing, law, and science education and outreach at all levels).

-- Students will have opportunities for teamwork, communication skills, and collaborations.
+- Have opportunities for teamwork, communication skills, and collaborations.